bhardwajdeepak0052/Snake-Game/README.md

 # Snake-Game
-Snake game is one of thr most widely played game in the world, I built the same using HTML, CSS and Javascript
+Snake game is one of the most widely played game in the world, I built the same using HTML, CSS and Javascript